bastelfreak/prometheusdemo/README.md

 base image.
 CentOS 8 isn't well supported yet by most modules.
 To prove the awesomenes of this setup, we will use an Archlinux (and CentOS 7 as well) client.

+Our default branch in this repository is `production`.
+We use r10k to deploy puppet environment. r10k matches git branches to those environments and the default environment name is production.
+Switching the default branch name from `master` to `production` is easer then updating the puppet configuration.

 ## Vagrant cheat sheet